henrywu2019/BentoML/docs/source/deployment/kubeflow.rst

   * installation instruction: https://github.com/coreos/kube-prometheus

-BentoML API server provides Prometheus support out of the box.
+Kappa API server provides Prometheus support out of the box.
 It comes with a “/metrics” endpoint which includes the essential metrics for model serving and the ability to create and customize new metrics base on needs.